SergioGordillo/SergioGordillo/README.md

 ### :computer: Professional Experience

-Disclaimer for you, IT Recruiter/Developer: if you read my profile, you can think that I am a job hopper.
-It will be a pleasure to tell you the story about my recent changes of companies.
-Frontend Developer working currently on personal projects and ending up Lemoncoders Frontend Master Degree (https://lemoncode.net/master-frontend#inicio-banner).
-Open to new opportunities, specially interested in working abroad or in international projects.
+Fullstack Developer working currently at Sopra Steria and ending up Lemoncoders Frontend Master Degree (https://lemoncode.net/master-frontend#inicio-banner).

 I have been working at Secuoyas as a Frontend Dev from April 2022 until August 2022.
 Working on the development and maintenance of a Griddo components library (https://www.youtube.com/watch?v=roIWf7iDDO0) adapted to a client.
 Technologies: Javascript, React, Styled Components, CSS, Storybook, Webpack. <br>